Nat: Mister Birnam, this is the mornin'...

-You need to be insane and/or holier than hell to live with X-ray eyes.
+You need to be insane and/or holier than hell to live with the cleansed doors, the X-ray eyes.
 And you need to know that I didn't even have to look up the above quote from LOST WEEKEND, because I know those lines by my drunken black X-ray heart, which makes me uniquely qualified to discuss X... for like Don Birnim in WEEKEND and Dr. Xavier in X (both played by Ray Milland), I see too much, feel too deeply, and sometimes have the power to see through my own eyelids.
 Anything to numb the mind, to shrink the aperture, is welcome, but it never works for long, leaving me eventually a twitching, hungover mess on fire with thirst and delirium tremens.

 Then again, there's hot chicks scattered all over, so hey -- just dig that crazy looking girl in the photo below, with that awesome Cyd Charisse-style black gown!
 Note the swingin' way Milland has with a martini!
 Oh, he knows his way around a cocktail party.

 Attractive Dr. Diane Fairfax (Diana Van Der Vlis, below) is Xavier's love interest, though he doesn't pay her much attention.
 In fact he tries to hide from her once he's wanted for murder, but she follows him around like that girl with the leopard coat.
-But hey, give him a break, Nat.
+I say give him a break, Nat.
 Poor Xavier is so busy seeing through things that he can't even sleep!
 He can see through his own eyelids!
 It is never dark for such a man.
 Have you ever woke up and not known whether it's six at night or six in the morning?
 That's the devil of it, Nat!
 Without a bottle of Nyquil you're finished!
 And Nyquil hasn't even been invented in 1963!
 Why, Why Nat?!

-Milland's career was off the rails by the 1960s, due to his own penchant for mood-altering substances... he was taking whatever he could get, even if it meant his head had to be sewn on the the ample frame of sensitive linebacker Rosie Greer (THE THING WITH TWO HEADS) for a post-op recovery shot of Demerol.
+Milland's career was off the rails by the 1960s, meanwhile, due to his own penchant for mood-altering substances... he was taking whatever he could get, even if it meant his head had to be sewn on the the ample frame of sensitive linebacker Rosie Greer (THE THING WITH TWO HEADS) for a post-op recovery shot of Demerol.
 But even straining to appear less hungover than he was, Milland is never less than compelling and Dr. X as a character benefits from his peevishness.